Suphan Buri railway station

 Suphan Buri railway station is a railway station on the Suphan Buri Line in Tambon Rua Yai, Mueang Suphan Buri District, Suphan Buri Province, Thailand.
-There are two platforms, on the left side of the track.
-The station is now operational.
-Two trains stop at it.
-It is the Suphan Buri provincial station, but passenger count is low due to its distance from Suphan Buri's city centre.
+It is the Suphan Buri provincial station and the only one operating on the line.
+Two trains stop at it, but passenger count is low due to its distance from Suphan Buri's city centre.